nathancarter/ge-lib/to-do-list.md

  * Add the following options/new signatures, adding help for each as you create the feature.
     * `ge-draw <group> <viz> --highlight-<type>=<n>`: Highlight
       subgroup #n with the given highlighting type.
-Can be accompanied by `--highlight-color=<color>`, in any reasonable
-      format.
-    * `ge-draw <group> <viz> --highlight-<type>=<json>`: Highlight
-      subset with the given elements, using the given highlighting type.
-The JSON must be an array of element indices or an array of strings, element representations.
-Support `--highlight-color`.
-    * Extend the previous to support an array of arrays partitioning the group.
     * `ge-draw <group> <viz> --highlight-<type>=<C>`: Where C is any reasonable initial segment of the phrase "conjugacy classes", highlight the conjugacy classes partition.